 Women who abuse heroin while pregnant have a high likelihood of giving birth to babies with congenital birth defects affecting their vision, spines, and hearts.
 There is also the significant chance that the baby will be born already dependent on heroin and exhibiting the symptoms of heroin withdrawal once they are no longer receiving it from their mother.
 This is known as neonatal abstinence syndrome (NAS).

 According to the National Institute on Drug Abuse, in the United States, every 25 minutes a baby is born exhibiting the symptoms of NAS, which include:

 And of course, one of the biggest dangers of heroin use is the threat of overdose, which, as we previously mentioned, is only becoming more commonplace due to the presence of fentanyl in heroin.
 It is still just as possible to overdose on heroin on its own if someone takes a large enough dose of it.

 In the event of an overdose, a drug called Narcan can be used to reverse the overdose and flush the opioids out of someone’s system.
 Narcan is the name brand of the opioid agonist naloxone that we previously mentioned, and while it can save someone’s life, it’s still not a guaranteed solution, especially if there is fentanyl involved, which is strong enough to require several doses of Narcan to flush out.
 In any case, it needs to be administered as soon as possible.
 The common symptoms of a heroin overdose include:

 - Pinprick pupils

 - Trouble breathing

-- Blue skin around nails from lack of oxygen
+- Blue skin around lips and nails from lack of oxygen

 - Permanent brain damage